 This past weekend I traveled to the Conowingo Dam at the Susquehanna River along the PA/MD border to see the Bald Eagles who spend the winter here.

 I was afraid I was too late to see the Eagles because they nest very early (Feb 20 – April 30 in PA), and they leave their wintering locations in early February to begin building their nests.
-But I was thrilled to count 18 Bald Eagles perched on the rocks and in the trees above the river.
+But I was thrilled to count 18 Bald Eagle perched on the rocks and in the trees above the river.

 I am reminded that there was a time not too long ago when the presence of even one Eagle along this river was a big deal because the Bald Eagle population crashed due to the bioaccumulation of DDT in their systems.
 According to the US Fish and Wildlife Service: